Our employees are our most important asset.

 With this type of assessment there are no right or wrong answers.
 You will be given a number of statements and your task is to choose one statement which is most like your behaviour in work situations and one statement which is least like your behaviour.

-Yes, at least in the short term, internal vacancies will continue to be advertised on the jobs page on the zone.
+Yes, at least in the short term, internal vacancies will continue to be advertised on the Opportunities Hub.
 However, to apply for these, employees will need to sign up to RE.CR.UIT.